-The accused has the right to a hearing on his/her home campus, i.e. campus of registration, before a hearing officer except when the campus has provided in its judicial procedures that for specified offenses the hearing shall be before a hearing board.
-Composition of such hearing boards shall be according to rules established on each campus and published to the campus community.
+The accused has the right to a hearing on his/her home campus, i.e. university of registration, before a hearing officer except when the university has provided in its judicial procedures that for specified offenses the hearing shall be before a hearing board or panel.
+Composition of such hearing board or panel shall be according to rules established on each campus and published to the university community.

-A decision to extend the time for the hearing may be made by the hearing board or officer.
+A decision to extend the time for the hearing may be made by the hearing board, panel or officer.